Women in higher education

 Papers of Charity Cannon Willard, biographer of early French feminist and author Christine de Pizan (1363-1440).
 Included are writings by Charity Cannon Willard and others about Christine de Pizan and microfilmed manuscripts and other source materials collected by Willard.

-Constance McLaughlin Green papers
+Constance McLaughlin Green collection

 Education collection